 Schedule of Events (Subject to Change)

-These free events will be held every Friday in October.
-Each day will highlight the academic programs offered by one or two of Western's seven colleges, as well as provide a general overview of life at Western.
+These free events will be held select Fridays in October and November, and each day will feature information about the programs of study offered within Western's seven colleges and a general overview of Western.

 College of Science and Engineering & College of the Environment

-The College of Science and Engineering is home to seven departments: Biology, Chemistry, Computer Science, Engineering & Design, Geology, Mathematics, and Physics & Astronomy as well as the Advanced Materials Science and Engineering Center and Science, Mathematics, and Technology Education Program.
-Among the leaders of undergraduate student research in the country, the College prepares students for success in their careers and future academic pursuits.
+The College of Science and Engineering is home to several departments: Biology, Chemistry, Computer Science, Engineering & Design, Geology, Mathematics, Physics & Astronomy, and Science, Mathematics, and Technology Education Program.

-The College of the Environment is dedicated to educating future environmental experts and leaders who will take on today's environmental challenges: rapid population growth, climate change, natural habitat loss, energy production, natural hazard exposure, and other issues looming large in the early 21st century.
-The curriculum is divided into two branches: Environmental Science and Environmental Studies.
+The College of the Environment is dedicated to educating future environmental experts and leaders who will take on today's environmental challenges.
+Its curriculum is divided into three branches: Environmental Sciences, Environmental Studies, and Urban and Environmental Planning & Policy.

 College of Humanities and Social Sciences